The Wait for Waiver Services is Over!

 Institutionalization vs. Home and Community-Based Services

 Between 2005 and 2012 Louisiana decreased the number of large publicly operated developmental centers (ICFs/DD) from nine to one, with Pinecrest the only remaining center open.
-The Council continues to advocate for the downsizing and eventual closure of this center as we also advocate for the capacity of the community provider system to increase to serve individuals with challenging medical and behavioral needs.
+The Council continues to advocate for the downsizing and eventual closure of this center as we simultaneously advocate for and assist in building the capacity of the community provider system to serve individuals currently supported at Pinecrest.
+The Council has long advocated for an increased waiver rate to support individuals with complex medical and challenging behavioral support needs, both with the administration and the legislature.
+Our advocacy was successful in the 2018 Legislative Session when monies were appropriated from the New Opportunities Waiver (NOW) Fund for this special rate for individuals with complex needs.

-Unfortunately there has not been similar progress in the downsizing and closure of private, residential facilities (large and small ICFs/DD).
-In fact, Louisiana leads the nation in the number of people per capita in all ICFs/DD.
-There are people living in 24 hour facilities who do not need 24 hour supports.
-Resources being spent on residential facilities could be used to support these individuals with waiver services and the cost savings could serve others on the waiting list.
-It is long overdue for the state to begin moving these residents into their own homes in the community where they will have more opportunities to gain greater independence, develop relationships, and exercise self-determination in their lives.
+Unfortunately, there has not been similar progress in the downsizing and closure of private, residential facilities (large and small ICFs/DD).
+In fact, Louisiana is still one of the highest in the nation in the number of people per capita in all ICFs/DD.
+Resources being spent on residential facilities could be used to support these individuals with waiver services in their own homes in the community where they will have more opportunities to gain greater independence, develop relationships, and exercise self-determination in their lives.
+It is long overdue for the state to make a concerted effort to begin moving these residents out of segregated facilities.

 - The average cost to serve an individual in Pinecrest: $263,000